psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 impossible to tank in baseball.
 But baseball sucks anyway.

 International football teams cannot tank _at all_.
 If you lose you don't get second chances.
 You get kicked out of the league into a lower tier league.
-You lose half your revenue.
+You lose a huge percentage of your revenue.
 You have to fire everyone.
 You lose all your players.
 And then you have to win again in the lower league to get back into the higher tier.
 This system is called _relegation_ and _promotion_.
 Typically the bottom three teams in the league get kicked out (relegation) and replaced by the top three teams in the tier below (promotion).
 In English soccer there are 6 or 7 levels of professional and semi-professional leagues ... so the potential for collapse is almost infinite.

 This is a brutal and Darwinian way to run a sports league, and it's also genius for two
 reasons: